 Since then, the Draw My Life video storytelling movement, has exploded!
-There are over almost 900,000 publicly shared search results for “Draw My Life” on Google and over 1.2 million subscribers to the Draw My life Channel, which showcases various videos of the genre.
+There are over 900,000 publicly shared search results for “Draw My Life” on Google and over 1.2 million subscribers to the Draw My life Channel, which showcases various videos of the genre.

 What exactly is a Draw My Life video?

 The name is self-explanatory, people draw out their lives on a white canvas, inserting all the significant life events that made them who they are today, and then present it in video.
 Whiteboard animation is the most popular video technique, but adding pictures, live footage and even cupcake narrations (more on that below) – have added a whole new spin to the genre.

 Or…better yet, who isn’t using Draw My Life!?